A neighborhood woven into the history

 What's the best cannabis for celebrating Pride?

-For a long, social, often outdoor day, low-dose options work best.
-Low-dose THC beverages (5 to 10mg) sip like a cocktail and onset quickly, making them easy to pace.
+For a long, social, often outdoor day, lower-dose options tend to work best.
+Low-dose THC beverages sip like a cocktail and onset relatively quickly, making them easy to pace.
 Discreet vapes and low-odor pre-rolls are also good fits.
 Start low, stay hydrated, and avoid mixing heavy doses with sun and alcohol.

 Is there a dispensary near the NYC Pride March route?

 Yes.
-The Alchemy's Chelsea location at 302 8th Avenue sits within blocks of the Pride March route as it moves toward 7th Avenue.
-It's a licensed New York State adult-use dispensary offering pre-order pickup and same-day Manhattan delivery, convenient for anyone in the neighborhood for Pride.
+The Alchemy's Chelsea location at 302 8th Avenue is in the Chelsea and Greenwich Village area the march runs through.
+It's a licensed New York State adult-use dispensary offering pre-order pickup and Manhattan delivery, convenient for anyone in the neighborhood for Pride.

 Does The Alchemy carry LGBTQ-owned cannabis brands?